Coexistence and Extinction in Flow-Kick Systems: An invasion growth rate approach: Main results

 However, \textbf{A7} can fail in some important situations.
 For example, \citet{mcgehee-armstrong-1977-exclusion} demonstrated coexistence in the sense of a positive attractor but not permanence for a three-species system consisting of two predators and one prey species.
 In their example, a predator-prey pair coexists along a stable limit cycle at which the other predator can invade ($r_i(\mu)>0$ for the ergodic measure $\mu$ supported by the limit cycle), but the predator-prey pair also supports an unstable equilibrium at which the other predator cannot invade ($r_i(\nu)<0$ for the Dirac measure $\nu$ supported by this equilibrium).

 {\mathcal{C}} Given assumption \textbf{A7}, I can uniquely define:

-Let \emph{$\Com$ be the set of all communities}: all subsets $I$ of $[k]$ such that $I = I(\mu)$ for some ergodic measure $\mu$.
+Let \emph{$\Com$ be the set of all communities}: all subsets $I$ of $\{1,2,\dots,k\}$ such that $I = I(\mu)$ for some ergodic measure $\mu$.
 Let $|\Com|$ be the number of elements in $\Com$.
-Note that $\Com$ may not include all possible subsets of $[k]$, but only those that can actually be achieved as the support of some ergodic measure.
-Following \citet{hofbauer-schreiber-2022-permanence}, \emph{the invasion scheme $\IS$} is the table of signs of invasion growth rates $\{(r_i(I))_{ i\in [k]}: I\in \Com\}$.
+Note that $\Com$ may not include all possible subsets of $\{1,2,\dots,k\}$, but only those that can actually be achieved as the support of some ergodic measure.
+Following \citet{hofbauer-schreiber-2022-permanence}, \emph{the invasion scheme $\IS$} is the table of signs of invasion growth rates $\{(r_i(I))_{ i\in \{1,2,\dots,k\}}: I\in \Com\}$.
 This scheme can be represented as a matrix $|\Com| \times k$ where the rows correspond to communities and the columns correspond to species, with entries that indicate whether each species can invade ($+1$), cannot invade ($-1$), or is already present ($0$) in each community.

 Invasion growth rates are useful for identifying possible limit sets $\alpha$ and $\omega$ for an orbit of kick-to-kick dynamics.
 The following crucial lemma is proved in Section~\ref{proof:IG}.
 Roughly, the lemma states that if a trajectory starting with a set of species converges to a set supporting only a subset of these species, then the missing species must have negative invasion growth rates in this limit.
 Conversely, if a negative orbit starting with a set of species converges in backward time to a subset of these species, then the missing species must have positive invasion growth rates in the limit into the deep past.
-The proof is based on Lemma~\ref{lem:key:one} and is given in Section~\ref{proof:IG}.

 \begin{lemma} Assume \textbf{A1}--\textbf{A7} hold.
-If $z$ is an initial condition in $\S_I$ for some $I\subset [k]$ and $\omega(z)$ for the kick-to-kick map $\kappa$ lies in $\S_J$ for some $J\subset I$, then $J\in \Com$ and $r_j(J)<0$ for all $j\in I\setminus J$.
-Alternatively, if $\mathcal{O}^-=\{z(n)\}_{n=-\infty}^0\subset \Gamma$ is a negative orbit where $z(0)\in \S_I$ for some $I\subset [k]$ and $\alpha(\mathcal{O}^-)\subset\S_J$ for some $J\subset I$, then $J\in \Com$ and $r_j(J)>0$ for all $j\in I\setminus J$. \end{lemma}
+If $z$ is an initial condition in $\S_I$ for some $I\subset \{1,2,\dots,k\}$ and $\omega(z)$ for the kick-to-kick map $\kappa$ lies in $\S_J$ for some $J\subset I$, then $J\in \Com$ and $r_j(J)<0$ for all $j\in I\setminus J$.
+Alternatively, if $\mathcal{O}^-=\{z(n)\}_{n=-\infty}^0\subset \Gamma$ is a negative orbit where $z(0)\in \S_I$ for some $I\subset \{1,2,\dots,k\}$ and $\alpha(\mathcal{O}^-)\subset\S_J$ for some $J\subset I$, then $J\in \Com$ and $r_j(J)>0$ for all $j\in I\setminus J$. \end{lemma}